Section 4290 of PLS52

 Member in Good Standing, State Bar of California (200934)

 I taught my first class (Legal Calendaring) at Santa Rosa Junior College in the Summer of 2017.
 I was immediately taken by the students, the beauty of the campus, and by how much I genuinely enjoyed teaching.
-Since then, I've taught The Legal Environment of Business (Petaluma campus), Contracts, the American Jury System, Legal Professions, Torts, Technology and the Law, two online typing courses (which have been a fun challenge to develop), and Family Law.
+Since then, I've taught Legal Writing, The Legal Environment of Business (Petaluma campus), Contracts, the American Jury System, Legal Professions, Torts, Technology and the Law, and Family Law.

-In my "other life" I am a Deputy Attorney General with the Department of Justice/Office of the Attorney General in Oakland.
+In my "other life" I work as a staff attorney for a nonprofit law.
 I previously represented parents and children in juvenile dependency proceedings (trial court) and in court-appointed appeals and was a member of the First District Appellate Project and the Fifth District Appellate Program.
-I was also an elder law outreach attorney for Legal Aid of Sonoma County, and a juvenile law staff attorney for the Judicial Council of California, Center for Families, Children & the Courts in San Francisco.
+I was also an elder law outreach attorney for Legal Aid of Sonoma County, a Deputy Attorney General, and a juvenile law staff attorney for the Judicial Council of California, Center for Families, Children & the Courts in San Francisco.
 At Legal Aid, I handled elder abuse, housing, and probate-related cases.
 While at CFCC, I developed educational programs for and trained social workers, judges, probation officers, and other juvenile law stake holders on practices designed to improve outcomes for foster youth by requiring compliance with Title IV-E of the Social Security Act.
 I have also practiced family law and special education law, among other roles.
 My law degree has enabled me to pursue career goals that have been almost consistently rewarding, challenging, and life-affirming.
 That said, on any given day, I still dream about returning to school to get a Masters in Library Science or kick myself for not pursuing a Ph.D. in English.